What is SwiftSearch?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

-After uninstalling the potentially unwanted program that causes Swift Search ads, scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted applications (which cause browser redirects to the swiftsearch.com website), scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Remove malicious extensions from Google Chrome:

-If you continue to have problems with removal of the ads by swiftsearch, reset your Google Chrome browser settings.
+If you continue to have problems with removal of the swiftsearch.com redirect, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.